OncoCyte (NASDAQ:OCX) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of OncoCyte (NASDAQ:OCX – Free Report) in a research report sent to investors on Friday morning.
+StockNews.com initiated coverage on shares of OncoCyte (NASDAQ:OCX – Free Report) in a research note released on Thursday morning.
 The brokerage issued a sell rating on the stock.

-Other equities analysts have also issued research reports about the company.
-Needham & Company LLC cut their target price on OncoCyte from $9.00 to $4.25 and set a buy rating on the stock in a research note on Thursday, August 10th.
-Benchmark dropped their price objective on shares of OncoCyte from $9.00 to $5.00 and set a speculative buy rating on the stock in a report on Thursday, August 24th.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the stock.
-Based on data from MarketBeat, the company presently has an average rating of Hold and a consensus target price of $7.31.
+Other equities analysts also recently issued research reports about the stock.
+Needham & Company LLC reduced their price target on shares of OncoCyte from $9.00 to $4.25 and set a buy rating for the company in a report on Thursday, August 10th.
+Benchmark reduced their price objective on shares of OncoCyte from $9.00 to $5.00 and set a speculative buy rating for the company in a report on Thursday, August 24th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and two have given a buy rating to the company.
+According to MarketBeat.com, the stock presently has an average rating of Hold and a consensus target price of $7.31.

-OncoCyte (NASDAQ:OCX – Get Free Report) last issued its quarterly earnings results on Thursday, August 10th.
-The company reported ($1.07) earnings per share for the quarter, topping the consensus estimate of ($2.60) by $1.53.
-The business had revenue of $0.46 million during the quarter, compared to analysts’ expectations of $0.60 million.
-Research analysts anticipate that OncoCyte will post -2.09 EPS for the current fiscal year.
+OncoCyte (NASDAQ:OCX – Get Free Report) last announced its quarterly earnings results on Thursday, August 10th.
+The company reported ($1.07) earnings per share (EPS) for the quarter, beating the consensus estimate of ($2.60) by $1.53.
+The firm had revenue of $0.46 million for the quarter, compared to analyst estimates of $0.60 million.
+Analysts expect that OncoCyte will post -2.09 earnings per share for the current year.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in OCX.
-AWM Investment Company Inc. grew its position in OncoCyte by 109.4% during the second quarter.
-AWM Investment Company Inc. now owns 14,185,664 shares of the company’s stock worth $3,263,000 after buying an additional 7,412,613 shares during the period.
-Vanguard Group Inc. grew its stake in OncoCyte by 2.3% in the 1st quarter.
-Vanguard Group Inc. now owns 3,986,270 shares of the company’s stock valued at $5,940,000 after acquiring an additional 90,534 shares during the last quarter.
-Defender Capital LLC. grew its stake in OncoCyte by 4.0% in the 1st quarter.
-Defender Capital LLC. now owns 2,363,430 shares of the company’s stock valued at $838,000 after acquiring an additional 90,500 shares during the last quarter.
-Geode Capital Management LLC grew its stake in OncoCyte by 23.8% in the 2nd quarter.
-Geode Capital Management LLC now owns 1,228,553 shares of the company’s stock valued at $283,000 after acquiring an additional 236,099 shares during the last quarter.
-Finally, Millennium Management LLC acquired a new stake in OncoCyte in the 2nd quarter valued at about $896,000.
+Several institutional investors have recently bought and sold shares of the stock.
+Raymond James Financial Services Advisors Inc. acquired a new position in shares of OncoCyte in the 1st quarter worth approximately $25,000.
+Vanguard Group Inc. grew its position in OncoCyte by 2.3% in the first quarter.
+Vanguard Group Inc. now owns 3,986,270 shares of the company’s stock worth $5,940,000 after buying an additional 90,534 shares during the last quarter.
+DCF Advisers LLC increased its holdings in shares of OncoCyte by 107.0% in the first quarter.
+DCF Advisers LLC now owns 25,149 shares of the company’s stock valued at $37,000 after buying an additional 13,000 shares in the last quarter.
+Goldman Sachs Group Inc. lifted its position in shares of OncoCyte by 5.7% during the 1st quarter.
+Goldman Sachs Group Inc. now owns 460,004 shares of the company’s stock valued at $686,000 after acquiring an additional 24,964 shares during the last quarter.
+Finally, LPL Financial LLC lifted its position in shares of OncoCyte by 58.1% during the 2nd quarter.
+LPL Financial LLC now owns 108,816 shares of the company’s stock valued at $98,000 after acquiring an additional 40,000 shares during the last quarter.

 About OncoCyte